GIScience/openrouteservice/docs/technical-details/graph-repo-client/index.md

 The absence of a local graph for a routing profile does not necessarily mean, that the graphs have to be built locally.
 And also when ORS is started, there can be more than one graph for each routing profile:
-The one that was active at the last run and also new downloaded and extracted graphs, partially downloaded or estracted graphs (after a network failure, system crash, out of memory…), and also backuped old graphs.
+The one that was active at the last run and also new downloaded and extracted graphs, partially downloaded or extracted graphs (after a network failure, system crash, out of memory…), and also backed up old graphs.

 The following diagram shows the startup logic that es executed for each enabled routing profile.
 For simplification we use only the routing profile `wheelchair` as an example: